 The Government will provide you with up to £4000 for recruiting an apprentice, you can use this money for any costs that you think would help with the recruitment of an apprentice.

 Just ask us for help and we can show you how to claim.

-Basingstoke ITEC is a non-profit organisation dedicated to building tomorrow’s IT workforce, today.
-To discover how a certified IT sales apprentice can add value to your company, call us on 01256 471161 or email Barry Kitcher at [email protected].
+At Basingstoke ITEC, we work with businesses to help them build tomorrow’s today.
+We can help you to find an apprentice for your business and create an apprenticeship based on your needs and culture – to discover how a skilled apprentice can add value to your company, call us on 01256 471161 or email Barry Kitcher at [email protected]